-"A conceptual table for PPE thresholds mappings, which determines the nominal packet padding value as a function of the two PPE thresholds, PPET8 and PPET16, for an HE PPDU of a particular RU allocation size and NSTS value.
-The MIB supports the ability to share separate PPE thresholds for each NSTS/RU pair.
-The thresholds mappings table contains one entry for each NSTS/RU pair and contains two fields for each entry: PPET8 and PPET16."
+"A conceptual table for EHT PPE thresholds mappings, which determines the nominal packet padding value as a function of the two PPE thresholds, PPET8 and PPETx, for an EHT PPDU of a particular RU allocation size and NSS value.
+The MIB supports the ability to share separate PPE thresholds for each NSS/RU pair.
+The thresholds mappings table contains one entry for each NSS/RU pair and contains two fields for each entry: PPET8 and PPETx."

-REFERENCE "IEEE Std 802.11-<year>, 26.12 (HE PPDU post-FEC padding and packet extension)"
+REFERENCE "IEEE Std 802.11-<year>, 35.xx (Nominal packet padding values selection rules)"

-::= { dot11smt 43}
+::= { dot11smt <ANA>}

-dot11PPEThresholdsMappingsEntry OBJECT-TYPE
+dot11EHTPPEThresholdsMappingsEntry OBJECT-TYPE